A unique aspect of the French school system is that all children have access to Maternelle education before Elementary school.

 In the Maternelle, children learn through a bilingual program of play.
 The emphasis is on the absorption and development of language and the discovery of the world.
 They learn through games, by thinking and resolving problems and by practising, memorising and remembering.

 The language of instruction at Lycée Condorcet Sydney is French but as a multicultural school, we adopt a bilingual (English) curriculum beginning in PS.
-Specifically, in PS and MS, 50% of activities are in English.
-In GS there is an emphasis on the French language as students prepare for Year 1 (CP) but 25% of activities are still taught in English.
+Specifically, in PS, 50% of activities are in English.
+In MS and GS there is an emphasis on the French language as students prepare for Year 1 (CP) but 25% of activities are still taught in English.
 There are also special English and French support classes where necessary.
 Every class in Maternelle has a classroom teacher and an assistant for a maximum of 25 children.

 The Maternelle educational curriculum is divided into five areas:

-- Acting, expressing and understanding through artistic activities
+- act, express yourself, understand through artistic activities

 Education, from PS to GS, is essential for children to succeed in the foundational learning phase and in “élémentaire”, or Elementary school.
 It also aims to develop cross-disciplinary skills including curiosity, the desire to learn, assertiveness, respect for others and independence.